 We put the suitcases down and brought out the hose.
 Ten minutes later, we were done.
 We packed the girls and suitcases into the rental car, locked the hatch, removed Quest’s ladder and sighed.
 Ok, no more beautiful boat.
 Back to land.

-I slept in the airport terminal.
+I slept on a hard in the airport terminal.
 Next to me, Delph chatted almost continuously.
-Something about a dream.
 I fell in and out of consciousness, listening to her voice.
 Midnight came and we began to board.
 As soon as we took off, my three Ormerods and almost everyone else fell asleep.
-Except me.
-I was completely awake for four and a half hours after realising from the announcements that we had a all-female flight-crew.
+I was completely awake for four and a half hours.
+I’d realised from the announcements that we had a all-female flight-crew.
+I wanted to enjoy it.
 This was a first for me.
 Disembarking in Florida just before dawn, the cockpit door was open.
-I looked inside.
 The two empty cockpit seats were pushed up against the plane’s front windscreen.
 Nose-touchers.

 ‘Female drivers,’ Jack mused.
 ‘Oww!’
 He jumped.
 ‘Why are you pinching me?’